sctg-development/wp-go-downloader/README.md

 A robust Go-based tool for downloading WordPress websites for offline viewing.
 This project allows you to create a complete offline copy of a WordPress website while maintaining its structure, assets, and navigation.

+## Disclaimer

+This project designed for downloading a specific WordPress website but has been generalized to work with many WordPress sites.
+A such downloader probably needs to be adapted for each website.
+It is not intended for use on websites that you do not own or have permission to download.
+Always respect the terms of service and copyright of the websites you are working with.

+## Star the project

+**If you appreciate my work, please consider giving it a star! 🤩**

 ## Features

 - Downloads complete WordPress sites with all assets (images, CSS, JavaScript, fonts, etc.)